UnConference: Beyond the Playground: Advancing Racial Equity in Play

 SPEAKER: Ari Brazier

 This session is an educational experience inspired by the playful engagement typical of a Parent LAB PLAY DAY.
-This dialogue-based workshop, facilitated through and between physically interactive play activities, centers the value and necessity of play, broadly, at the different ages and stages of students in K-5 education.
-With a special emphasis on the racial and cultural connections formed through play, we will provide an overview of core research findings, examples of in-field practice, and constructive brainstorming for participants to begin creating their own action plans for introducing more opportunities for play into the lives of their students.
+This dialogue-based workshop, facilitated through and between physically interactive play activities, centers on the value and necessity of play, broadly, at the different ages and stages of students in K-5 education.
+With a special emphasis on the racial and cultural connections formed through play, we will provide an overview of core research findings, examples of in-field practice, and constructive brainstorming for participants to begin creating their action plans for introducing more opportunities for play into the lives of their students.

 Power of Play: Strategies to Advocate for Playful Learning in Early Childhood